In this post I respond to some of the common objections to Pascal’s wager, keeping each response to under 100 words!

 That’s the basic argument.
 And boy does it annoy people.
 Here I’m going to respond to the common objections to the wager (some more sophisticated, some less).
 BUT so that this post doesn’t take me forever, I’m restricting myself to 100 words (that’s right, 100 words!) per response.
 I’m happy to go into further details or discuss objections that I haven’t included here in the comments if anyone wants me to.
 Sometimes it’s easier to understand the reply to one objection if you already know the reply to another, so I’ve tried to put them in an order that takes that into account.
 I’ve also put [IC] next to the objections currently mentioned on the Iron Chariots blog entry on Pascal’s wager (which you can see here) since it’s a source a few people have mentioned to me when discussing the problem.

 2. Almost all actions have infinite expected utility if wagering for God has infinite expected utility.
 So if Pascal’s wager is true then I can do almost anything I want to.
-The basic idea: Since any infinite cardinal C times any finite, non-zero credence n is equal to C, if wagering for god has expected utility (EU) of C then so does any action that has a non-zero chance of ending with me wagering for god.
+The basic idea: If the expected value of believing in god is infinite then any action that has a non-zero chance of ending with me wagering for god is also infinitely valuable.
 So the wager doesn’t give you any more reason to believe in God than it does to roll a dice and believing in God if 4 comes up, or pick up a beer knowing that it might end with you getting drunk and believing in God.
 Answer: The same probability dominance argument applies to the mixed strategies objection.
 Insofar as you think that rolling a dice or drinking a beer has a lower probability of producing the infinite utility outcome (heaven) than some other action does – such as simply wagering for God now – you ought, all things considered, to perform the action with the higher probability of producing the infinite utility outcome.
 In this case, that means wagering for god rather than employing a mixed strategy.

 3. Doesn’t the wager beg the question?
 [IC] The basic idea: Pascal’s wager assumes key features of the god it seeks to prove the existence of.
 For example, that god rewards belief and not non-belief.
 Answer: Firstly, the aim of the wager isn’t to prove existence of god: it’s to establish that belief in god is prudentially/morally rational.
 Now consider the following argument: ‘If you think there’s a >10% chance that there’s a dish in the dishwasher that’s made of china, then you ought to check that the dishwasher is off.
 You think there’s >10% chance that there’s a dish in the dishwasher that’s made of china.
 So you ought to check that the dishwasher is off.’
 Pascal’s wager doesn’t fallaciously assume characteristics of god any more than this argument fallaciously assumes characteristics of dishes.